 Generating your wallet deposit address

 Once you have the address, you can initiate the transaction.
-It will not be instantaneous as the transaction still has to be propagated through the network.
-You can monitor the progress on the blockchain.
+It will not be instantaneous as the transaction still has to be propagated through the network and confirmed by the Miners.

 You will hit the withdrawal button on the applicable asset.
 It will ask for your wallet address as well as to confirm the transaction through 2FA.
 You will also be given information on the miner fee that will be applied to the transaction.